srimayee/business_banking/business_banking/README.md

 Following are the instructions for setting up your Mockoon routes for each screen.
 *Make sure your port is set to 3001.*
 Having these routes set correctly and having the Mockoon environment running during your tests is **essential** to these tests passing.
 Please keep this updated regarding the information you are testing against.
+For information on installing and setting up Mockoon, please see [mockoon.md](business_banking/mockoon.md).

 ### CashAccounts Screen